lolski/grakn-twitter-example/README.md

 ## Inserting Tweets Into The Knowledge Graph

 At this point our little program already has a clearly defined ontology, and is able to listen to incoming tweets.
-However we have yet to decide what we're going to do with them.
+However, we have yet to decide what exactly we're going to do with them.
 In this section we will have a look at how to:

 1. Insert an incoming tweet into the knowledge graph
-2. "Upsert" a user, i.e., insert only if we haven't already
+2. Insert a user who posted the tweet, only once — we don't want to insert the same user twice
-3. Maintain an association between a tweet and the user who posted it
+3. Maintain an association between a tweet and the user

 ### Insert A Tweet

-To insert a tweet, we must create a `tweet` entity, a `text` resource, and associate said resource with the entity.
+To insert a tweet, we must create a `tweet` entity and a `text` resource to hold the tweet's textual data, before associating said resource with the entity.

-Let's do that in a new method `insertTweet()`, under `GraknTweetOntologyHelper` class.
-The method will accept a string and inserts them into the knowledge graph, before returning the `Entity` object of the said tweet.
+Let's do that with a new method.
+It will accept a single `String` and inserts it into the knowledge graph, before returning the `Entity` of said tweet.

-Pay attention to how we need to retrieve the `EntityTypes` and `ResourceTypes` of entity and resource we are interested in.
-We need them in order to perform the actual insertion.
+Pay attention to how we need to retrieve the `EntityTypes` and `ResourceTypes` of entity and resource we are interested in — we need them in order to perform the actual insertion.

 ```java
 public static Entity insertTweet(GraknGraph graknGraph, String tweet) {